China Evergrande to sell $1.5 bln stake in Shengjing Bank to state firm | Business

 China Evergrande to sell $1.5 bln stake in Shengjing Bank to state firm

-After missing a bond interest payment last week, Evergrande faces a big test on Wednesday with the deadline of another coupon payment of $47.5 million that investors are watching closely.
+Shengjing Bank had demanded that all net proceeds from the disposal be applied to settle the relevant financial liabilities of the group due to Shengjing Bank, Evergrande said.
+That requirement suggests that Evergrande, which missed a bond interest payment last week, will be unable to use the funds for other purposes such as another interest payment to offshore bondholders of $47.5 million due on Wednesday.

+The payment deadline is being closely watched by investors as the developer's next big test in public markets.
 Evergrande has rapidly become China's biggest corporate headache as it teeters between a messy meltdown with far-reaching impacts, a managed collapse or the less likely prospect of a bailout by Beijing.

 The 1.75 billion shares, representing 19.93% of the issued share capital of the bank, will be sold for 5.70 yuan apiece to Shenyang Shengjing Finance Investment Group Co Ltd, a state-owned enterprise involved in capital and asset management, China Evergrande said in a filing to the Hong Kong bourse.
 Shenyang Shengjing's stake in the bank will be increased to 20.79% after the deal to become the bank’s largest shareholder.